 tube put down your throat during surgery to help you breathe.
 You won’t remember it

-is the case, the doctor will give you a medication to make you relax during the procedure.
+is the case, the doctor will give you a medicine to make you relax during the procedure.

-The doctor will also provide numbing medications at the sites of the incisions.
+The doctor will also provide numbing medicines at the sites of the incisions.

 or between the ribs.
 Tools are used through this incision.
 If thoracoscopy is used,